ubccsss/ubccsss.org/README.md

 HTTP [headers](https://docs.netlify.com/routing/headers/) can be set by editing the `static/_headers` file.

 Short links and other [redirects](https://docs.netlify.com/routing/redirects/) can be configured in the `static/_redirects` file.
+If you want to redirect to another page on the site, you can add a `aliases` item to the metadata.

 ### Build